Locate a grave MUSEUM OF THE FALLEN

 Vanished Worlds

-The seafaring traders who gave the world its alphabet, conquered city by city until no Phoenicia remained.
+The seafaring traders of Tyre and Sidon who gave the world its alphabet, conquered city by city until Alexander the Great's siege of Tyre in 332 BCE left no Phoenicia behind.

 1500 BCE died 332 BCE · 1,168 years